leonardus/OpenSimNet-doc/README.md

 * `target` [string]: The username of the intended recipient of the message
 * `message` [string]: The message to be broadcast on the frequency

 The server may respond with a `MSG_TOO_LONG` error.
 Clients SHOULD omit arguments that have already been sent or that are not applicable to the plane.
+The contents of the PRIVMSG message is relayed to only the target of the message.

 ### METAR message